ShreyKumar/StudyCat/deliverable-01/product.md

 #### Q1: What are you planning to build?

-Raise a cartoon cat, based on how much productivity you do.
-The more you procrastinate the less healthy the cat gets.
+An app to help increase productivity by gamifying productive work.
+The idea is that you raise a cartoon cat, based on how much productivity you do.
+We will categorize programs and websites as productive or unproductive.
+The more you use or visit something categorized as unproductive, the cat will lose affection for you and become sad.
+On the other hand when there is a lot of productive work done, the reward will be the increased affection and happiness of the cat.

 #### Q2: Who are your target users?

-Anyone who wants to be productive with their computer. (i.e. Students, office workers)
+The target user would be anyone who wants to be productive with their at their computer and would benefit from having a fun way to help track of their productivity. (i.e. Students, office workers).

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 The product gets instant feedback in a "cute" way so the cat will feel an emotional drive to keep the cat healthy.
 This would also attract people who love playing video games as it would "gamify" productivity.
-Possible Expansion: has affection for each group member based on how much work they do.
+Possible Expansion: Allow for teams to raise a cat which will have different levels of affection to each team member depending on how much work they have done.